Anju12345hub/cloud-native-monitoring-app/README.md

 Part 2: Dockerizing the Flask application
 Step 1: Create a Dockerfile
-Create a Dockerfile in the root directory of the project with the following contents:
+Create a Dockerfile in the root directory of the project Step 2: Build the Docker image

-# Use the official Python image as the base image
-FROM python:3.9-slim-buster

-# Set the working directory in the container
-WORKDIR /app

-# Copy the requirements file to the working directory
-COPY requirements.txt .

-RUN pip3 install --no-cache-dir -r requirements.txt

-# Copy the application code to the working directory
-COPY . .

-# Set the environment variables for the Flask app
-ENV FLASK_RUN_HOST=0.0.0.0

-# Expose the port on which the Flask app will run
-EXPOSE 5000

-# Start the Flask app when the container is run
-CMD ["flask", "run"]
-Step 2: Build the Docker image
 To build the Docker image, execute the following command:

     docker build -t <image_name> .
 Step 3: Run the Docker container
 To run the Docker container, execute the following command:

     docker run -p 5000:5000 <image_name>
 This will start the Flask server in a Docker container on localhost:5000.
 Navigate to http://localhost:5000/ on your browser to access the application.

 Part 3: Pushing the Docker image to ECR